PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 **The simulation**

-Let's start by replacing the message bus with a fake one.
-The fake bus holds messages in an in-memory queue instead of sending them through the network.
+The network calls were replaced by a fake implementation to make it easier to drop, duplicate and delay messages.
+Insteading of sending messages using TCP or UDP, messages are held in an in-memory queue and are delivered by calling a method since every replica is running in memory.
 ```rust
 struct SimMessageBus {
     queue: RefCell<MessageQueue>,